JetBrains/teamcity-documentation/topics/vcs-checkout-rules.md

 _VCS checkout rules_ allow you to check out a part of the configured VCS root and to map directories from the version control to subdirectories in the [build checkout directory](build-checkout-directory.md) on a build agent.
 Thus, you can define a VCS root for the entire repository and instruct each build configuration check out only the relevant part of it.

-The checkout rules affect the changes displayed in the TeamCity for the build and the files checked out for the build on the agent.
-To display changes but not to trigger a build for a change, use [VCS trigger rules](configuring-vcs-triggers.md#vcs-trigger-rules-1).
+The checkout rules affect what build changes are displayed in the UI and what files are checked out for a build on the agent.
+If a commit does not match any of the checkout rule patterns of the build's VCS root, TeamCity will completely ignore it.
+Such change will not be displayed as pending and will not be able to trigger any builds in the current configuration.
+To display changes but not to trigger a build on a commit, use [VCS trigger rules](configuring-vcs-triggers.md#vcs-trigger-rules-1).

+>If a [dependent build](dependent-build.md) (1) has a [VCS trigger](configuring-vcs-triggers.md) that monitors changes in its [snapshot dependency](snapshot-dependencies.md) build and (2) shares a VCS root with this dependency, its checkout rules' scope should cover the scope of rules of this dependency.
+That is, each commit relevant for a dependency must be also relevant for the dependent build.
+>
+type="tip"

 The general recommendation is to keep a number of VCS roots, pointing to the root of the repository, as small as possible and define what is checked out by a specific build configuration via checkout rules.